whitebrandy/CS200-SP-2021/how-to-contrib/libreoffice.md

 ### The Document Foundation (Governance)

-Given that LibreOffice is a free and open source software, when talking about the different toles in the company, it is important to also talk about their governance.
-As mentioned prior, they are a project originally from the The Document Foundation, which itself is also managed by several entities:
+Given that LibreOffice is a free and open source software, when talking about the different roles in the company, it is important to also talk about their governance.
+As mentioned prior, they are a project originally from The Document Foundation, which itself is also managed by several entities:

 - The Board of Directors (or "BoD"): judicial and extrajudicial representatives
-- The Membership Committee (or "MC"): oversee electio of BoD.
+- The Membership Committee (or "MC"): oversees elections of BoD.
 Manage and oversee membership applications and renewals
 - The Board of Trustees (or "Members"): active contributers to the project

-The importance of their governance is that given its nature of being open-source, n reality, LibreOffice is run by both the community and the different bodies that compose the Document Foundation.
+The importance of their governance is that given its nature of being open-source, but in reality, LibreOffice is run by both the community and the different bodies that compose the Document Foundation.

 #### Members